Theme B of the 2018 Comprehensive Plan- Protecting the Environment

 As we plan for our future land use, it is imperative that our local leaders take the long view and adopt policies that promote smart growth and sustainable development.
 According to the United Nations, “sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”

-The next Comp Plan work sessions are scheduled for May 17th and May 31st.
-The Planning Staff will present their draft recommendations on Theme C of the 2018 Comp Plan—“Improving a Desirable Community.”
+The next Comp Plan work sessions are scheduled for May 17th and June 14th.
+The Planning Staff will present their draft recommendations on Theme D of the 2018 Comp Plan—“Improving a Desirable Community.”
 The work sessions are open to the public and held in the Phoenix Building (101 E. Vine Street).
 A draft of all the recommendations will be available for public review and comment in the Fall.
 Fayette Alliance will not issue an official position statement until after the full draft is available.
 However, we will continue to provide updates throughout the process.
 Stay tuned!